-I’m Ann Oliver, I am a 60-year-old former architect.
+I’m Ann Olivier, I am a 60-year-old former architect.
 I came to London from South Africa in 1981.
 I worked as an architect within a large North London practice, unusually enough specialising in the design of laboratories.

 I loved my work and the people I met, clients, users of the facilities, fellow design team members and fellow architects.
 In 1990 the year my sister died of it, I was diagnosed with Multiple Sclerosis.
 That is quite a long time ago now and the disease has progressed in my case to the extent that I use a wheelchair to get around and I have quite a lot of difficulty using my hands.